 Q. Do I need a proctor or someone to monitor the test for me?

-A. No. You are being trusted to take each test with the best of your abilities.
+A. No. You are being trusted to take each test to the best of your abilities.

 Q. What is the benefit of taking the placement tests?

 A. Liberty University Online wants to make sure that you take the courses that are best suited for you and that you build a strong foundation for future learning.
 It would be counterproductive to take a class that is not challenging or too difficult.

 Q. What if I get placed in a lower-level English or math class that isn’t on my degree completion plan?